 “So long, and thanks for all the fish.” – Douglas Adams

-Nature, the oceans and their inhabitants have been my lifelong passion.
-That’s why I chose to study zoology and marine biology.
-It hurts me on a personal level to see how the environment and animals suffer because of us humans.
-For this reason, I work scientifically, professionally and privately to protect nature, animals and species.
+As a zoologist and marine biologist, nature, the oceans and their inhabitants have been a lifelong passion of mine.
+On a personal level, it pains to see how the environment and animals suffer as a result of human action.
+For this reason, I work scientifically, professionally and in my personal capacity to protect nature, animals and species.

 Languages: German, Italian, English, French, Spanish